cash/happybot/README.md

 Running
 ---------------
 A non-production ready web server is built into Flask and can be run with `python run.py`.
-The celery worker also must be started with `celery worker -A happybot.jobs`.
+The celery worker must be started with `celery worker -A happybot.jobs` and a celery beat scheduler started with `celery -A happybot.jobs beat`.